California Paid Sick Leave: Everything You Need to Know

 Along with a democratic governor, California voters elected a super-majority of Democrats to the State Assembly.
 You can be almost guaranteed that a democratic governor routinely leads to employment laws being enacted both locally and on the stately level that are more progressive.
 Already, seven different California cities have created and implemented paid sick leave ordinances on the local level.

 Need additional information related to California paid sick leave?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.